 This guide has been prepared to provide guidance in writing graduation project reports and ensure formal consistency in the prepared reports, in accordance with the "Procedure for Processing Graduation Projects of OSTIM Technical University Faculty of Engineering".

-Each student is responsible for ensuring that their report complies with the standards and rules specified here.
+Each student is responsible for ensuring their report complies with the standards and rules.

 2. GENERAL STRUCTURE AND WRITING FORMAT